FireChickenProductivity/MouseControlChicken/README.md

 chicken crisscross: Toggles showing cross crossing lines on the display for rectangular frame grids.

+chicken flicker: Toggles having the display flicker if the setting user.mouse_control_chicken_flickering_enabled is true.
+This causes the display to alternate between showing and not showing. user.mouse_control_chicken_flickering_show_time determines how long the display shows in milliseconds and user.mouse_control_chicken_flickering_hide_time determines how long the display hides in milliseconds.

 chicken checker frequency (number_small): This determines how frequently to show a position on a checker display.
 Every nth position will be shown where n is the frequency.

 ### Narrowing Grid Showing Commands